Series LLC in Delaware (What Is It & How to Get One?)

 What is Delaware Series LLC?

-A Delaware series LLC is a type of limited liability company that provides the benefits of an LLC but with more flexibility.
-What does this mean?
+A Delaware Series LLC is a type of limited liability company that gives you the core protections of a standard LLC — but with a lot more structural flexibility.

 For example, you could have a series LLC that owns your commercial property and another series LLC that operates your business.